sebastianmarr/keeb/README.md

 * QMK Toolbox for flashing https://github.com/qmk/qmk_toolbox/releases
 * enter bootloader mode with space + B before plugging in
 * https://config.qmk.fm to build firmware in browser
-* current layout for QMK config in this repo
+* current layout and hex file in this repo